 Fun Facts About The Strawberry Squid!

-With so many of you asking us questions about the Strawberry Squid on our Facebook and Instagram post, we wanted to share some more fun facts about this beautifully red squid.
+Many of you asked us questions about the Strawberry Squid on Facebook and Instagram post, so we wanted to share some more fun facts about this beautifully red squid!

 It’s How Big?